Frequently Asked Questions

 Book a FREE taster session via our Sign Up page.
 If you decide it’s not for you, there is no obligation to continue after your taster session.

 There are no auditions, or requirements to read music or sing solo.
-We do however ask that any new members can sing with good pitch, are willing to do a little practice each week to learn their harmonies (all songs are memorised with no music/lyrics used in shows), are willing to sing out, to perform/be confident enough to engage with the music and are able to attend the majority of rehearsals to ensure effective performances.
+We do however ask that any new members can sing out with good pitch and are confident in holding a tune/harmony, are willing to do a little practice each week to learn their harmonies (all songs are memorised with no music/lyrics used in shows), are comfortable with/up for performing with expression/engaging with the music and are able to attend the majority of rehearsals to ensure effective performances.
 Members must be 18 years old or over.

 Following your free taster session, Voice of the Town membership costs £90 per term, which can be paid either in full, or in two instalments of £45.
 There are three terms per year, each consisting of 12 rehearsals.

 Once you have joined, you’ll gain access to the Members Area on our website, where you can download and access vocal harmony parts (sheet music and vocal guide tracks), rehearsal recordings, backing tracks and vocal scores.